 Bacillus Probiotics are important for maintaining a healthy immune system and improve our response to infections and allergies.
 Bacillus Probiotics also combat harmful bacteria in the gut and help prevent the overgrowth of bacteria colonies.
 Lastly, there is even evidence that Bacillus Probiotics battle inflammation and may reduce factors that contribute to cancer and aging!
 Most of the Probiotics supplements on the market do not include Bacillus Probiotics, but I’m very proud to say that Made Man 360 does.
 Check it out.

-As you may have heard already, we’ve reformulated Made Man 360.
+As you may have heard, we released a brand new formula for Made Man 360.
 In truth, this was more than a reformulation.
 We listened to customer feedback.
 Then we started from scratch with the desire to create the absolute best daily nutrition packet for men, with no preconceptions or limitations.
 The result is an entirely new Made Man 360 featuring an even better nutrition profile and an all natural orange flavor!

 Triple the Omega-3: 1,430 mg with 500 mg EPA and 335 mg DHA.

-20-billion count Probiotics: This is a new proprietary blend specifically for men, which also contains Prebiotics!
+20-billion count Probiotics: This is a proprietary blend specifically for men, which also contains Prebiotics!

 5,000 IU Vitamin D3: With over 1,000 functions in the body, most men need 3,000 to 5,000 IU each day.
 Until now, this would have required taking a separate D3 supplement.

 425 MG Magnesium: 100% of which is Magnesium Citrate, one of the most bio-available forms of Magnesium.
 Watch out for supplements that contain Magnesium Oxide: it's inexpensive and makes for good-looking stats on a nutrition panel, but your body cannot absorb it!